 Another one of our company idols is MetaLab, makers of Flow.
 It's a fantastic way to manage to-do lists and share them with others.

 FollowUp is bar none the easiest way to set a follow-up reminder via email.
 We use it like crazy and are big fans of local Boston founder Chris Keller.

 This probably comes as no surprise.
-Google Apps is a great way to host our email and a few other services with minimal drama.
+The G Suite is a great way to host our email and a few other services with minimal drama.

 It took a while, but someone finally nailed online faxing and document signing; it's HelloFax.
 For a very affordable fee you can get a unique fax number and sign documents without having to print them.
 It's a very well-executed product.